wmeints/effective-llm-applications/manuscript/01-understanding-large-language-models.md

 #### Zero-shot Capabilities

 Modern LLMs are so well-trained that they can often perform tasks without any examples.
-This is called zero-shot learning.
+This is called the zero-shot capability of a model.
 You just describe what you want:

 ```plaintext
 Classify the sentiment of this review: "The service was excellent"